SougataMukherjee/interview-kit/theory/js-ts.md

 1. Memory Phase (Creation / Hoisting Phase):JavaScript scans through the file before executing anything.Variables declared with var are stored as undefined.let and const are put into memory but not initialized.Function expressions & arrow functions behave like variables (undefined or uninitialized)
 2. Code Phase (Execution Phase): JavaScript now runs the code line by line. there Values are assigned and Functions are executed
+***Priority Rules in Memory Phase***
+1. Function declarations are hoisted with full function value
+2. Variable declarations are hoisted but initialized as undefined
+3. If a variable and function share the same name then function wins
 <img src="./img/execution-context.png" alt="execution"/>